-1.10 CONTRACTOR-FURNISHED, OWNER-INSTALLED PRODUCTS
+1.11 CONTRACTOR-FURNISHED, OWNER-INSTALLED PRODUCTS

 - .1 Contractor shall furnish products indicated.
-The Work includes unloading, handling, storing, and protecting Contractor-furnished products as directed and turning over to Owner at Project closeout. - .2 Contractor-Furnished, Owner-Installed Products: - .1 No Owner furnished and Owner supplied products.
+The Work includes unloading, handling, storing, and protecting Contractor-furnished products as directed and turning over to Owner at Project closeout. - .2 Contractor-Furnished, Owner-Installed Products: - .1 No Owner furnished and Owner supplied products...

-1.11 ACCESS TO SITE
+1.12 ACCESS TO SITE

 - .1 Use of Site: Limit use of Project site to work in areas indicated.
-Do not disturb portions of Project site beyond areas in which the Work is indicated.
-Reinstate all areas disturbed to facilitate the Work. - .1 Limits: Where the Work involves site work, limit site disturbance, including earthwork and clearing of vegetation, to 12.2 m beyond building perimeter; 3 m beyond surface walkways, patios, surface parking, and utilities less than 300 mm in diameter; 4.5 m beyond primary roadway curbs and main utility branch trenches; and 7.6 m beyond constructed areas with permeable surfaces (such as pervious paving areas, storm water detention facilities, and playing fields) that require additional staging areas in order to limit compaction in the constructed area. - .2 Driveways, Walkways and Entrances: Keep driveways and loading areas, and entrances serving premises clear and available to Owner, Owner's employees, and emergency vehicles at all times unless otherwise approved by Owner.
-Do not use these areas for parking or storage of materials. - .1 Schedule deliveries to minimize use of driveways and entrances by construction operations. - .2 Schedule deliveries to minimize space and time requirements for storage of materials and equipment on-site.
+Do not disturb portions of Project site beyond areas in which the Work is indicated. - .1 Limits: Where the Work involves site work, limit site disturbance, including earthwork and clearing of vegetation, to 12.2 m beyond building perimeter; 3 m beyond surface walkways, patios, surface parking, and utilities less than 300 mm in diameter; 4.5 m beyond primary roadway curbs and main utility branch trenches; and 7.6 m beyond constructed areas with permeable surfaces (such as pervious paving areas, stormwater detention facilities, and playing fields) that require additional staging areas in order to limit compaction in the constructed area. - .2 Driveways, Walkways and Entrances: For Work involving renovations to an existing building or adjacent to other buildings then keep driveways and loading areas, and entrances serving premises clear and available to Owner, Owner's employees, and emergency vehicles at all times.
+Do not use these areas for parking or storage of materials. - .1 Schedule deliveries to minimize use of driveways and entrances by construction operations. - .2 Schedule deliveries to minimize space and time requirements for storage of materials and equipment on-site. - .2 Condition of Existing Building: Where the Work involves work on an existing building, Maintain portions of the existing building affected by construction operations in a weather tight condition throughout construction period.
+Repair damage caused by construction operations.

-1.12 COORDINATION WITH OCCUPANTS
+1.13 COORDINATION WITH OCCUPANTS

-- .1 Owner Occupancy: Owner will occupy the premises during entire construction period, with the exception of areas under construction.
+- .1 Partial Owner Occupancy: Owner will occupy the premises during entire construction period, with the exception of areas under construction.
 Cooperate with Owner during construction operations to minimize conflicts and facilitate Owner usage.
-Perform the Work so as to minimize interfere with Owner's operations. - .1 Maintain access to existing walkways, corridors, and other adjacent occupied or used facilities.
-Do not close or obstruct walkways, corridors, or other occupied or used facilities, unless approved by Owner. - .2 Provide not less than 72 hours' notice to Owner of activities that will affect Owner's operations.
+Perform the Work so as not to interfere with Owner's operations.
+Maintain existing exits unless otherwise indicated. - .1 Maintain access to existing walkways, corridors, and other adjacent occupied or used facilities.
+Do not close or obstruct walkways, corridors, or other occupied or used facilities without written permission from Owner and authorities having jurisdiction. - .2 Provide not less than 72 hours' notice to Owner of activities that will affect Owner's operations.

-1.13 WORK RESTRICTIONS
+1.14 WORK RESTRICTIONS